thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

         \*(We are currently unable to provide snorkel gear due to Covid restrictions.
 Please BYO gear if you wish to snorkel on your charter)
       title: Where can we go?
     - dropdownContent: >-
-        Yes we do!

-        **Special Couples Mid-week Private Sunset & City Lights Charter.**

-        * A 2 hour private sunset sail for 2 (mid-week)

-        * Chilled bottle of Chandon

-        * Photo memories of your experience

-        **$750***

-        \*Subject to availability.
-Peak periods and public holidays may be excluded.
-Weekends may be available last-minute on request, please enquire.
-      title: Do you offer special packages?
-    - dropdownContent: >-
         **Where do your boats depart from?**